ibelgin/Text-To-Speech-App/README.md

 # Text To Spech App

-This App Was made using React native.
+This Text to Speech Was made using React native.

 ### Installing